jstewart0788/star_wars_destiny/README.md

 assist gameplay for a multitude of games.

 All Backend functionally is implemented on the [deck_api repo](https://github.com/jstewart0788/deck_api), however this is the main repository and readme for both.
-Website available at: <jonathanstewart.us>
+Website available at: <http://www.jonathanstewart.us>

 ## Todo List
 1. [ ] User DB/ API Routes - Backend Security